-Have you left your exam preparation too late?
+Have you left your preparation for exams too late?
 No need to worry.
-Three tips that are going to help you not only succeed in this exam but beyond it as well inshallah.
+These 3 practical tips will help you not only succeed in this exam but beyond.

 1- Fix Up – Get a Timetable